mormegil6/iem-multiencoder-presets/README.md

 ## Getting started

-The presets were created for [IEM MultiEncoder](https://plugins.iem.at/docs/plugindescriptions/#multiencoder) from IEM [Plug-in Sutite](https://plugins.iem.at/).
+The presets were created for [IEM MultiEncoder](https://plugins.iem.at/docs/plugindescriptions/#multiencoder) from [IEM Plug-in Suite](https://plugins.iem.at/).

 The loudspeaker layouts were created as listed in APL's [Virtuoso](https://apl-hud.com/product/virtuoso/) loudspeaker layouts [file](https://apl-hud.com/wp-content/uploads/2023/03/APL-Virtuoso-Loudspeaker-Layouts.pdf).